TimberlineCS/lab-1-helloworld-23julianrocklein/README.md

   * Date
   * Inside the main method of your program use block quotes to write a comment that describes the ascii art you created.

-- [ ] Once you have completed the above be sure to push your changes to github
+- [ ] Once you have completed the above be sure to push your changes to GitHub

 ## Feedback